-I’m quite sure that I don’t need to introduce the caprese salad.
-This classic must be one of the world’s most famous Italian mozzarella salad!
+Well I am quite sure that I don’t need to introduce this good old caprese salad.
+You sure know what is it, right!
+This classic sunny treat must without a doubt be one of the world’s most famous Italian mozzarella salad!

 Italian Caprese Salad

-Sure, there are many versions of this salad and other ingredients are often added such as balsamic vinegar, basil pesto, pine nuts, olives and arugula.
-I like to keep my caprese salad very classic, just the basic ingredients.
+Sure I know, there are quite a couple of versions of this classic mozzarella and tomato salad and other ingredients are often added such as balsamic vinegar, basil pesto, pine nuts, olives and arugula.
+I like to keep my classic mozzarella and tomato caprese salad very classic, just the basic ingredients.

 How To Serve a Caprese Salad

-We all like a fresh and crisp caprese salad for lunch, don’t we.
+We all like a fresh and crisp classic mozzarella and tomato caprese salad for lunch, don’t we.

-That if you are preparing a raw tomato salad, you better use very ripe, vibrant and flavorful tomatoes.
+That if you are preparing a raw tomato salad, you better use very ripe, vibrant and flavorful tomatoes that have seen a lot of sunlight.
 It might sound surprising but some tomatoes are better to cook with, others are better to eat raw.

-When I don’t find any good ripe tomatoes for a caprese salad, I usually buy cherry tomatoes.
+When I don’t find any good ripe tomatoes for a classic mozzarella and tomato caprese salad, then I usually buy cherry tomatoes.
 Pear tomatoes (they can be red and yellow) are related to the heirloom tomatoes so they are also perfect for a salad.

 Tomatillos can be eaten raw but they are more suitable for cooking.
 Green tomatoes always have to be cooked, they have a toxic that can be poisonous if you eat them raw.

-Of course not every tomato under sun can be found in your and my local supermarket, especially if you don’t live in or near a large city.
-In that case you gotta work with what you got.
+Of course not every tomato under the sun can be found in your and my local supermarket, especially if you don’t live in or near a large city.
+In that case you will just have to work with what you got.

-Best Mozzarella For a Caprese SaladFirst of all, what is mozzarella?
-Mozzarella is an Italian curd cheese made from cow or water buffalo milk.
+Well mozzarella is an Italian curd cheese made from cow or water buffalo milk.
 Most of the mozzarella you find in the supermarkets are made from cow milk and is therefore cheaper than the buffalo milk mozzarella.

 What is Burrata?

 You might have heard of burrata before, even tasted it?
 No matter what: burrata is my all time favorite.
 Why?
 Burrata is made of a mixture of buffalo milk mozzarella and cream.

 And again that comes with a price because burrata is expensive.
 But worth every penny.
 I prefer to eat a top notch quality burrata once a year that costs a bunch of money than eat the cheap tasteless cow mozzarella every week.

-Want to know more about burrata?
-Then also read this fantastic Fine Dining Lovers article!
+Then you should also read this fantastic Fine Dining Lovers article!

 I always have 2 types of olive oils in my cupboard: one to cook with and one to use strictly cold, to drizzle on top of salads for example.
-But why?

 You probably must have heard or read about EVOO which stands for extra virgin olive oil.
-It’s the best quality olive oil you can find.
+It is the best quality olive oil you can find.
 The oil is extracted from olives by cold pressing, in other words only pressure and low temperature were used in the process.

 You can also use virgin olive oil which contains less flavor and has a higher acidity level.